 Which return type is covered by Webinterpret Returns?

-Webinterpret covers the cost of remorse returns only.
+Webinterpret covers the cost of remorse returns.
 The reason for the return is provided by the buyer on eBay when they open a return request.

 If a return is labelled as SNAD, it is not covered by Webinterpret Returns and needs to be accepted and processed manually through your marketplace account.